chuanqi305/MobileNet-SSD/README.md

 2. Download the pretrained deploy weights from the link above.
 3. Put all the files in SSD_HOME/examples/
 4. Run demo.py to show the detection result.
-5. You can run merge_bn.py to generate a no bn model, it will be a little faster.
+5. You can run merge_bn.py to generate a no bn model, it will be much faster.

 ### Train your own dataset
 1. Convert your own dataset to lmdb database (follow the SSD README), and create symlinks to current directory.